junjizhi/emacstil.com/_posts/2021-11-06-see-org-tasks-on-iphone-reminder-use-beorg.md

 date: '2021-11-06 21:08:08 -0400'
 categories: [til]
 comments: true
+excerpt: 'Sync Org TODO / tasks or agenda with iPhone.
+Integrates with icloud  / Reminder.app.'
 ---

 If you use org-mode and own an iPhone, a natural thought is to view the tasks on the phone.